aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 A struct that has the `store`, `drop` and `copy`abilities.

-• `Store` - Task needs Store as it’s stored inside another struct (TasksHolder)
+• `Store` - Task needs Store as it’s stored inside another struct (TodoList)

 • `Copy` - value can be *copied* (or cloned by value).